Palafox Battalion

 The Palafox Battalion was a volunteer unit of largely Polish and Spanish composition in the International Brigades during the Spanish Civil War.
 It was named after José de Palafox, a Spanish general who successfully fought French Napoleonic forces during the Peninsular War.

 History

 The Palafox Battalion was formed on 28 June 1937 as a unit of the CL International Brigade.
 On 4 August 1937, two of its companies were sent to reinforce the XIII International Brigade and the remaining companies followed on 12 October 1937.
 At that time the Palafox Battalion was merged with the Mickiewicz Battalion to form the 4th battalion of XIII International Brigade.
 It remained with the XIIIth Brigade until the International Brigades were demobilised on 23 September 1938.

 It was formed from Poles, Soviet citizens, with a nucleus of Spanish volunteers from the Pasionaria Battalion and had a larger Soviet component than most battalions.
 It was commanded by a Major Tkachev, and most of the four companies were led by Red Army lieutenants.
-It also contained Jews, Ukrainians, Belorussians and Lithuanians.
+It also contained Jews, Ukrainians, Belarusians and Lithuanians.